 Do ice baths help with sore muscles?

-Additionally, studies seem to be inconclusive on the benefits of ice baths over other recovery methods, such as compression, post-workout nutrition, or taking Ibuprofen.
+Additionally, studies are inconclusive about the benefits of ice baths compared with other recovery methods, such as compression, post-workout nutrition, or taking Ibuprofen.

 Ice Bath Benefits